The Best Halloween Dish from Every State

 Wyoming: Quick Ghost Cookies

 Spruce up store-bought cookies for the holiday.
 These are a real hit with “goblins” of all ages. —Denise Smith, Lusk, Wyoming.
-Now that your table is filled with spooky treats, fill your yard with these creepy Halloween decorations.

 For more fun facts, costume ideas, traditions, candy inspiration, spooky entertainment, and updates on how October 31 will look different this year, check out our Halloween Guide.